untillpro/scm4j/scm4j-jenkins/README.md

 		compile 'com.github.ProjectKaiser:pk-jenkins:+'
 	}
 	```
+	This will include pk-jenkins library to your project.
+    Also you can download release jars from https://github.com/ProjectKaiser/pk-jenkins/releases
 - Create IJenkinsApi implementation class providing Jenkins server url, username and password
 ```java
 	IJenkinsApi jenkins = new JenkinsApi("http://localhost:8080", "user", "password");